xd009642/xd-tts/slides/text_processing.typ

   == Challenges

   - For the rules we need to identify to some level what each token is
-  - Is a number a year, currency, date, phone number, ordinal or cardinal?
+  - For example there's a lot of ways to read out numbers like 1971
   - Is a sequence of capital letters an initialism or shouting?
-  - *How can we let users guide pronunciation?*
+  - *Could we simplify normalisation and can we let users guide pronunciation?*
 ]

 #focus-slide[